Pooja Rani: Early life

 Pooja also serves as an Income Tax inspector at the Haryana government.

 Boxing career

 Pooja won the National Youth Boxing Championship in 2009, after which she broke through to the national stage.
 She then won the silver medal at the Asian Boxing Championships 2012 and the Arafura Games held in Australia in 2012, making her one of the top contenders to qualify for the 2016 Olympics at Rio.
 However, she lost at the second round of the AIBA Women's World Boxing Championships in 2016 and thus failed to qualify for the Rio Olympics.

 She also had the opportunity to represent India in the 2014 Commonwealth Games, but lost to famous English boxer Savannah Marshal 0–3 in the Round of 16.
 She also represented India at the 2018 AIBA Women's World Boxing Championship, where she made a first round exit.

+Rani represented India in the 80 kg division at the 2025 World Boxing Championships and won a bronze medal after losing in the semi-finals to England's Emily Asquith by 4:1 split decision.